Port Huron Saints: 1912 to 1926: Border League / International League / Michigan–Ontario league / Michigan State League

 Port Huron returned to minor league play in 1921.
 The Port Huron "Saints" became members of the eight–team Class B level Michigan–Ontario league, replacing the Battle Creek Custers franchise in the league.
 The team is also referred to as the Port Huron–Sarnia Saints referring to a partnership with neighboring Sarnia, Ontario, located just across the St. Clair River from Port Huron, Michigan.
-The Saints finished the 1921 season in 5th place.
-With a final record of 58–63, playing under managers James Pierce, Steve Harder and Ed Harter, Port Huron ended the season 15.5 games behind the 1st place London Tecumsehs in the standings.
+The Saints finished the 1921 season in fifth place.
+With a final record of 58–63, playing under managers James Pierce, Steve Harder and Billy Kelly, Port Huron ended the season 15.5 games behind the first place London Tecumseh in the standings.
 Port Huron did not qualify for the playoff won by the London Tecumsehs.

-The Port Huron Saints continued play in the 1922 Michigan–Ontario league, again placing 5th in the final standings.
-Playing under manager Bill Kelly the Saints ended the season with a final record of 67–65.
-The Saints finished 16.5 games behind the 1st place Hamilton Tigers and id not qualify for the playoff won by Hamilton.
-Pitcher Richard Glazier of Port Huron–Sarnia led the league with an ERA of 1.31.
-The Saints franchise folded after the 1922 season and did not return to the Michigan-Ontario league in 1923.
+The Port Huron Saints continued play in the 1922 Michigan–Ontario league, again placing fifth in the final standings.
+Playing under returning manager Bill Kelly, the Saints ended the season with a final record of 67–65.
+Port Huron finished 16.5 games behind the first place Hamilton Tigers and did not qualify for the playoff won by Hamilton.
+Saints pitcher Richard Glazier of led the Michigan–Ontario league with an ERA of 1.31.
+The Port Huron franchise folded after the 1922 season and did not return to the Michigan-Ontario league in 1923.

+1926 season" Two leagues

 The "Port Huron Saints" returned to play for a final season in 1926, playing in two leagues during the season and winning a championship.
 Port Huron began the 1926 season playing in the four–team Class B level Michigan–Ontario League, which reformed during the season.
 The Michigan–Ontario League stopped play on June 13, 1926, when the league merged with the Central League to form the new Michigan State League.
 The Michigan State League began play June 15, 1926.
-The Saints were in 1st place when the Michigan–Ontario League League dissolved on June 13, as Port Huron finished with a 20–10 record to claim the final Michigan–Ontario League championship, playing under manager Johnny Carlin and finishing 1.0 game ahead of the 2nd place Saginaw Aces.
-Resuming play in the newly formed eight–team Class B level Michigan State League, Port Huron finished in 2nd place with a 56–38 record, continuing play under manager Johnny Carlin and finishing 8.0 games ahead of the 1st place Bay City Wolves.
+The Saints were in first place when the Michigan–Ontario League dissolved on June 13, as Port Huron finished with a 20–10 record to claim the final Michigan–Ontario League championship, playing under manager Johnny Carlin and finishing 1.0 game ahead of the second place Saginaw Aces.

+Resuming play in the newly formed eight–team Class B level Michigan State League, Port Huron finished in second place with a 56–38 record, continuing play under manager Johnny Carlin and finishing 8.0 games behind the first place Bay City Wolves.
 The Michigan State League did not return to play in 1927.

 Port Huron, Michigan has not hosted another minor league team.